emmalearnscode/learn-country-quiz/walkthrough/9-suggest-improvements.md

 - What did you like with this work method?

+Trunk based can result in better quality code because of mob programming.

 We liked the ability to quickly toggle different functions on and off, especially from the database.
 We found it gave us more control over which section of the app was shown on the screen and certain aspects of development faster.
 Using the feature flags in the database connected to different user profiles made it easier to test different combinations of features.

 We liked that working trunk-based meant not having to keep track of different branches which removed the risk of working in a wrong branch.
 You can always be sure that you have the latest functions and features in the branch you are working on and not have to wait for colleagues branches to be merged.